 On his second album Horizon, Jeangu presents himself with his head held high.
 The searching youngster has evolved into a confident man and artist, exploring the world, unafraid of looking in the mirror, driven by curiosity and a lust for life.
 ‘I want to avoid repetition’, he says.
 ‘As soon as I recognized certain pre-existing patterns in my songwriting, I stopped and tried to figure out whether there were alternative ways of going about it.
 There was more space for the whole band to contribute ideas for arrangements, too.’

 Jeangu is on a journey that allows him to grow closer to his true musical form, has improved in the ability to realize his musical ideas, and explores the possibilities for his music together with his producer and long-term collaborator Perquisite.
 More than ever he’s aware of his goal: telling a story in a way that is as honest as possible.
 Take Shake Up This Place and Adrenaline, inspired by Berlin’s nightlife.
 Or Surrender and Hold Me, in which we hear an unprecedented lyrical honesty.
 Dance With Me gets the positive energy flowing, gospel shows its face in Second Hand Lover, written by his brother Xillan, and his love for pure pop can be heard in How Much I Love You.
 Fuelled by confidence, Jeangu takes the next step in the journey ahead of him.
-Expansion lies before him in France, Belgium and Germany, where Horizon will also be released in full.
+As a follow-up to his first German club tour, further expansion also lies before him in France and Belgium, where Horizon is released in full.
 The young artist finds himself ever closer to that point on his musical horizon.